Rapid Stability Predictions#

 • A collection of pdb files you’re interested in mutating.

 However, your life would be easier if you run this black box objective function inside the poli__rasp environment.
-See below.
+See here for an environment.yml file.

 How to run#